New Zealand: Regions and external territories

-The early European settlers divided New Zealand into provinces, which had a degree of autonomy.
+Under legislation passed in London, New Zealand was divided into six provinces in 1853.
+Following further legislation shortly afterwards three further provinces were created from three of the original six, leaving the country with nine provinces in 1862, each with a degree of autonomy under an elected superintendent.
 Because of financial pressures and the desire to consolidate railways, education, land sales, and other policies, government was centralised and the provinces were abolished in 1876.
 The provinces are remembered in regional public holidays and sporting rivalries.

 Since 1876, various councils have administered local areas under legislation determined by the central government.
 In 1989, the government reorganised local government into the current two-tier structure of regional councils and territorial authorities.
 The 249 municipalities that existed in 1975 have been consolidated into 67 territorial authorities and 11 regional councils.
 The regional councils' role is to regulate "the natural environment with particular emphasis on resource management", while territorial authorities are responsible for sewage, water, local roads, building consents, and other local matters.
 Five of the territorial councils are unitary authorities and also act as regional councils.
 The territorial authorities consist of 13 city councils, 53 district councils, and the Chatham Islands Council.
 While officially the Chatham Islands Council is not a unitary authority, it undertakes many functions of a regional council.

 The Realm of New Zealand, one of 15 Commonwealth realms, is the entire area over which the king or queen of New Zealand is sovereign and comprises New Zealand, Tokelau, the Ross Dependency, the Cook Islands, and Niue.
 The Cook Islands and Niue are self-governing states in free association with New Zealand.
 The New Zealand Parliament cannot pass legislation for these countries, but with their consent can act on behalf of them in foreign affairs and defence.
 Tokelau is classified as a non-self-governing territory, but is administered by a council of three elders (one from each Tokelauan atoll).
 The Ross Dependency is New Zealand's territorial claim in Antarctica, where it operates the Scott Base research facility.
 New Zealand nationality law treats all parts of the realm equally, so most people born in New Zealand, the Cook Islands, Niue, Tokelau, and the Ross Dependency are New Zealand citizens.
 (Note: A person born on or after 1 January 2006 acquires New Zealand citizenship at birth only if at least one parent is a New Zealand citizen or permanent resident.
 All persons born on or before 31 December 2005 acquired citizenship at birth (jus soli).)